Henri-Lo/Sense-Third-Party-Engine-Connector/README.md

 ####For Developers:
 If you're interested in configuring new functions, please refer to the instruction comments at the top of the javascript file.
-Please don't hesitate to email me at fady.heiba@qlik.com for help with new functions.

 ####Credit:
 - Original ARIMA Forecast extension by Jeffrey Koch